-Assuming that most of you reading this blog do not have that much time, please allow me to share what I have discovered in my years teaching ECGs to make the process more simple — and maybe even enjoyable.
+Assuming that most of you reading this blog do not have that much time, allow me to share what I have discovered in my years teaching ECGs to make the process simpler — and maybe even enjoyable.

 ECGs Made Easy?

-I imagine it is understood that learning all of ECG interpretation is going to take more than 10 minutes of your time and that it is not quite so easy.
-To be proficient, it will take a bit of effort.
+Learning all of ECG interpretation is going to take time and it is not quite so easy.
+To be proficient, it will take effort.
 Some memorization and pattern recognition will be required.
 The more you see, the more you will remember.
 Having a pair of calipers is helpful.
-But when using LearntheHeart.com to learn ECGs, don’t scratch your computer monitor please.
-Now that this is understood, let’s get down to it.

 Step 1.
 Learn the Basics of a 12-lead ECG Tracing

-This is not the time to learn the crazy things such as the different P-wave morphologies that occur with atrial enlargements and ectopic atrial rhythms — but rather, just to know what the normal P wave looks like and what it represents.
+This is not the time to learn about the different P-wave morphologies that occur with atrial enlargements and ectopic atrial rhythms — but rather, it is the time to learn what the normal P wave looks like and what it represents.
 It’s a similar concept for the other parts of the ECG.

 Step 2.
 Determine Heart Rate on the ECG

 To determine whether bradycardia, a normal heart rate or tachycardia is present requires the knowledge to calculate the heart rate on the ECG.
-Remember to apply these techniques to both the atrial rate, measured by the rate of the P wave, and the ventricular rate, measured by the rate of the QRS complex.
+Remember to apply these techniques to both the atrial rate, which is measured by the rate of the P wave, and the ventricular rate, which is measured by the rate of the QRS complex.

 Read Determining Rate.